CS-433/ml-project-2-radioactiv/generate_font/README.md

 This will generate templates in PNG and PDF formats and save the output in the `character_templates/` directory.

-This will process the filled templates, remove borders and backgrounds, and save the extracted glyphs as SVG files in the `extracted_glyphs/` directory.

 4. Create the Font
     Once you fill the templates with handwritten or graphical content, the following command will allow you to: